Avalanche-io/c4/store/Readme.md

 # C4 Store
 C4 Store is a go package that implements a simple virtual file system using the C4 DB and C4 ID systems.
 On the back-end it stores files in a user defined path with the filename set to the C4 ID of it's contents.
 On the front-end C4 presents a normal folder hierarchy and provides the typical file system functions.

 Because of the way C4 IDs work in the underlying implementation you can think of a C4 Store as a copy-on-write overly file system.

+// updated, delete me

 # Features